 The most obvious sign of a pulled muscle is pain.
-However, the level of pain felt relates to the degree of injury.
+However, the level of pain relates to the degree of injury.
 With a muscle strain, pain can be felt when stretching, lifting, reaching or exerting the affected chest muscles.
 A moderate or severe strain will also result in weakness, due to a muscle tear.

-Muscle Spasms/ Swelling
+Muscle Spasms, Swelling and Bruising

-A pulled muscle due to strain or injury can also cause swelling in the chest area and muscle spasms.
+A pulled muscle can also cause swelling in the chest area and muscle spasms.
 A muscle spasm is the result of inflammation caused by strain, causing the muscles to contract suddenly.
 Pain may also be present with muscle spasms.
-To relieve swelling, ice can be applied immediately after injury, but should be limited to 20-minute applications, according to the Mayo Clinic.
-You can reapply the ice treatment every few hours.
+Localized bruising may also appear.